michel4j/epr-clocked/README.md

 EPR-clocked
 ===========

 A somewhat more complicated but still simple enough simulation of a clocked EPR experiment violating the CHSH.
+This simulation was a response to a claim by Richard Gill that:

+	"it is impossible to write a local realist computer simulation of a *clocked* experiment with no "non-detections", and which reliably reproduces the singlet correlations?
+(By reliably, I mean in the situation that the settings are not in your control but are delivered to you from outside; the number of runs is large; and that this computer program does this not just once in a blue moon, by luck, but most times it is run on different people's computers.)"

 How it works:
 ------------